scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 For the current default MAC algorithm - AES-CMAC truncated to 48 bits - key recovery attacks from (any number of) known plaintext/MAC combinations is computationally infeasible as far as publicly known.
 In addition, the MAC algorithm can be freely chosen by each AS, enabling algorithmic agility for MAC computations.
 Should a MAC algorithm be discovered to be weak or insecure, each AS can quickly switch to a secure algorithm without the need for coordination with other ASes.

 A more realistic risk to the secrecy of the forwarding key is exfiltration from a compromised router or control plane service.
-An AS can optionally rotate its forwarding key at regular intervals to limit the exposure after a temporary device compromise.
+An AS can optionally rotate its forwarding key at regular intervals using an out-of-band mechanism to limit the exposure after a temporary device compromise.
 However, such a key rotation scheme cannot mitigate the impact of an undiscovered compromise of a device.

 When an AS's forwarding key is compromised, an attacker can forge Hop Field MACs and undermine path authorization.
 As path segments are checked for validity and policy compliance during the path discovery phase and during forwarding, routers only validate the MAC and basic validity of the current the Hop Field.
 Consequently, creating fraudulent Hop Fields with valid MACs allows an attacker to bypass most path segment validity checks and to create path segments that violate the AS's local policy and/or general path segment validity requirements.
 In particular, an attacker could create paths that include loops (limited by the maximum number of Hop Fields of a path).